flaf/miscellaneous/puppet/modules/network/README.md

 The default value of the `interfaces` parameter is `"all"`.

-For the `ntp_servers` parameter, it's default value is the value of `$ntp_servers` below:
+For the `ntp_servers` parameter, its default value is the value of `$ntp_servers` below:

 ```puppet